cyrusimap/cyrus-imapd/README.md

     $ make
     $ sudo make install

+GNU Make is required.
+If you're not on Linux, it might be called 'gmake'.

 If you need to build a local copy of the docs current to the version of the code, these need to be built: see doc/README.docs